 So what is a home warranty?
 How is home insurance defined?
 What differentiates the two?
 Will your coverage be comprehensive?
 We look into home insurance vs home warranty to provide a definitive buyers guide.

-What are the documents needed when purchasing a new home?
-This is one of the greatest investments in life, so we have to make sure that the money being spent is secured considering that there are circumstances that we couldn’t avoid like natural disasters, fire, etc.
+This is one of the greatest investments in life, so we have to make sure that the money you’re spending is worth your while.
+This is considering that there are circumstances that we couldn’t avoid like natural disasters, fire, etc.

 The question is, since home insurance is a must-have for buying a home, does doing the same thing by obtaining a home warranty will be worth it?
 Do you have to get both?

 First of all, you have to understand that both of them have a different offer.
 Home insurance is always required right after buying a house; a bank usually requires you to get one before issuing a mortgage on a home.
 Home insurance covers any accidental damage to your home and belongings due to theft, storms, fires, and some natural disasters.

 The scope of insurance under the policy includes four primary areas: the (1) interior and (2) exterior of your home, (3) personal property in case of theft, loss, or damage, and (4) general liability that can arise when a person is injured while on your property.

 Get free Home Insurance Quotes from the top leading companies.

 For instance, one of the rooms in your home is on fire.
 Homeowner’s insurance will pay for the damage caused by the fire.
 When it comes to fire damage, Insurance will also cover for belongings that were ruined.
 However, there are fire damages that home insurance may not cover such as starting a fire in your own home or an act of war.
 To understand better, it’s best to contact your local agent and learn about the risks that are excluded from the coverage.
 For safety precautions, it is best to have smoke detectors and fire extinguishers to help protect yourself from fire.